Stop Pulling Fast - Six Steps to Leash Train Your Dog

 Do you think you could use a little more support in teaching all of these and piecing it together?

-If so, I encourage you to join my community, the Pack (click the link on the top of the screen - big blue button!), for access to my full loose leash workshop as well as time to meet with me for questions and video feedback every day.
-OR you can get started with some other basics for $5 in my (simple) life with dogs membership here.
+If so, I encourage you to join my community, the Pack, for access to my full loose leash workshop as well as time to meet with me for questions and video feedback every day.

 Let's get you that loose leash walk of your dreams!